• There are no suggestions because the search field is empty.

 We can make plans, but they need to have some breathing room and flexibility built into them.

-If the pandemic has taught us anything, it's to loosen our grip on expectations.
-When we go shopping now, we no longer anticipate getting what we want because store items are often out of stock.
+If the pandemic taught us anything, it was to loosen our grip on expectations.
+When we go shopping now, we can no longer anticipate getting exactly what we want because store items being out of stock.
 For example, I've purchased three different brands of foaming hand soap from Target due to empty shelves of my favorite.
-Inventory has been an enormous challenge for grocery stores, big-box retailers, and construction suppliers alike.

 How we respond to our partner's behavior or experiences is up to us!